Agencies Responsible for regulating drones in the Grand Duchy of Luxembourg

 - Where you are allowed to fly a drone in Luxembourg

-- Register as drone operator in Luxembourg
+- Register as a drone operator in Luxembourg

 - Online drone pilot training and tests in Luxembourg